shdwmtr/wallpiper/README.md

 > driving mouse events.
 Mounting to `OVERLAY` instead of the `BACKGROUND` surface to actually intercept the mouse is not a proper solution.
 > `OVERLAY` can't watch the cursor without also being the sole consumer.
 Sway would be unusable.

-A standalone Rust binary (`wallpiper-portal-sway`) that talks to the compositor directly over Wayland, using `wlr-layer-shell`.
+Uses `wlr-layer-shell`.
 No shell extension, and no install step.

 ### Dependencies